ikhoury/blog.issakhoury.me/_posts/2021-07-10-data-refinery.md

 ![Gold diagram][gold]

-These datasets are curated for the specific use case of an end user.
-Data is reshaped, joined, and stored in a location that will be directly accessed by consumers.
-The dataset will be optimized for the access patterns of its use case.
+These datasets are curated for specific use cases from our data analysts to help them more efficiently solve their business problem.
+Using the cleaned silver layer, data is reshaped, joined, filtered, aggregated, and made available to our consumer.
+The dataset is optimized for the access patterns of its use case.

 ### Gold Data Lifecycle